-- I did not add anything more, as I knew that I will add a sweet topping.
+- I did not add anything more, as I knew that I would add a sweet topping.

 - Let the mixture rest for 5-10 minutes

 - Prepare your waffle iron with oil.
-I use a kitchen brush and dip it into a tiny bit of oil and paint the inside of the waffle iron and then heat it up.
+I use a kitchen brush, dip it into a tiny bit of oil, paint the inside of the waffle iron, and then heat it up.
 No need to do this in between batches, but this will depend on your own waffle iron.

 - Once the waffle iron is ready and on temperature pour on about a ½ cup of batter (depending on the size of your waffle iron).

-- After cooked, remove and set aside until all done.
+- After cooking, remove and set aside until all is done.